CCSD Pre-K Program Philosophy

 - To enhance the nurturing relationship between children and their parents/caregivers

-- To facilitate connections between families and schools by providing information needed to support student learning
+- To facilitate connections between families and schools by providing the information needed to support student learning

 The Clarke County School District's (CCSD) Pre-Kindergarten (Pre-K) Program serves 830 four-year-old children and their families.
-We emphasize developing the potential of four-year-olds through a well-rounded instructional program.
-This year we will begin our twenty-eighth year of Pre-K in Clarke County.
+We emphasize developing the potential of 4-year-olds through a well-rounded instructional program.
+This year we will begin our 28th year of Pre-K in Clarke County.

 A certified teacher and paraprofessional serve each class of 22 children.
 The CCSD Pre-K staff participates in professional learning sessions to stay abreast of current educational theory and the latest research with regard to best practices in early learning.
 Head Start teacher credentials meet requirements under the Head Start Act and Performance Standards.